tshino/vscode-vz-like-keymap/README.md

  - The focus is only on shortcut keys in the text editor.
  - The second key of a two-stroke key is allowed to be with CTRL.
    (e.g. Ctrl+Q Ctrl+X is equivalent to Ctrl+Q X)
- - Ctrl+B (start selection) moves the cursor right since it seems to be required to select at least one character.

 ## Supported keys